 If you have any further questions on the #ShePaddles Club Champion project please contact [email protected]

 Applications to become a #ShePaddles Club Champion are now open.
+Applications will close on July 31st 2020 the remaining Club Champions will be selected after this point.

 #ShePaddles Club Champions news